 How Long Do Lithium-ion Batteries Last Compared to NiCad Batteries?

-We know, NiCad batteries have been long gone for over a decade now.
+We know, NiCad batteries have been long gone for so long, many don’t even remember them.
 Still, it serves as a sort of baseline in some people’s thinking.
-Because Li-ion has the superior energy density, a comparable NiCad battery will be larger and heavier.
+Because Li-ion has a superior energy density, a comparable NiCad battery will be larger and heavier.
 From a functional standpoint, Li-ion also doesn’t experience voltage drops as it depletes.
 So what about shelf life?

 Li-ion batteries also have a lot more technology at work than NiCad batteries ever did.
 Really, the comparison seems a little unfair and dated.
 Many manufacturers employ overload, over-discharge, and overheating protection for their Li-ion batteries.
 All of these technologies protect the battery.
 They also extend the expected life cycle.
 NiCad and NiMH batteries typically didn’t have these protections in place.